Yodata/RealEstateSchema/README.md

 Entities that have a somewhat fixed, physical extension.

-## Organization
+## Organization(/entity/Organization/index.md)

-A group, club or other entity that represents a collection of members.
+A Company, Office or Team that has members.

 ## Event